Alexoat76/holberton-system_engineering-devops/0x09-web_infrastructure_design/README.md

 ## Tasks :page_with_curl:

 ### 0. `Simple web stack.`
-A lot of websites are powered by simple web infrastructure, a lot of time it is composed of a single server with a `LAMP` stack, so design a one server web infrastructure that hosts the website that is reachable via `www.foobar.com` Start having a user wanting to access your website.
+A lot of websites are powered by simple web infrastructure, a lot of time it is composed of a single server with a `LAMP` stack.<br/>
+ + [x] **[0-simple_web_stack](0-simple_web_stack)** Contains the `URL` of an image containing the design of a one server web infrastructure that hosts the website that is reachable via `www.foobar.com` Start having a user wanting to access your website.

 **Contains:**
 - 1 server.